 The old manor at Brambletye had been one of the most important of the district, detailed in the Domesday Book, and handed down through the connected families of Montague, Aldham and Saintclare, ending up at the end of the 1400s with Richard Lewkenor, an East Grinstead MP, County Sheriff, and second husband to Elizabeth Saintclare.
 His building, surrounded by the moat which still survives 150 yards to the west, was very likely prone to dampness, and this may have been one of the reasons Compton built his house on a new site, and made sure it rose up from an impressive vaulted basement.

-By the early 1900s the ancient edifice seemed more tree than stone, but by 1930 the ivy was cleared, the building was stabilised and surveyed, and in 1953 it became a grade II listed structure.
-It currently resides on private land, and as of 2009 was included on the English Heritage 'At Risk' register due to general deterioration, though the air of mystery and romance, and perhaps a whiff of Horace Smith's fictional gunpowder - if the wind is right and the imagination flowing - will still greet the viewer who happens across this wonderful local gem.
+By the early 1900s the original ancient edifice had become more tree than stone, but by 1930 - thanks to the efforts of then-owner Captain Olaf Hambro - the ivy was cleared, the building stabilised and surveyed, and in 1953 it became a grade II listed structure.
+It currently resides on private land, and as of 2009 was included on the English Heritage 'At Risk' register due to general deterioration, though it was re-bolstered once again in about 2017.